davidselassie/games/_posts/2014-12-15-fork-apple.md

 ---
 title: Fork-Apple
-tags: group-small group-medium group-large style-party
+tags: group-small group-medium style-party

 oneliner: See how many forks you can stick in an apple
-players: 2+
+players: 2 - ~10
 tools:
   - One apple
   - Many forks